Ian0526/HelmetCamOptimized/README.md

    - Efficient toggling between enabled/disabled states to minimize runtime costs.

 3. **Visibility and Distance Checks**:
-   - Updates are paused when the monitor is not visible or exceeds the render distance.
+   - Updates now check if the monitor is in view insteaad of just checking if you're on the ship.
    - Reduces unnecessary processing during these conditions.

 4. **Optimized Resolution**:
    - Default resolution set to 1024x1024 for a balance between performance and visual quality.
+(The runtime between 42x42 and 1024x1024 was a negligible difference of about +/- 16,000 ns)

 ## Runtime Comparison (Per Call)